Birational boundedness of low dimensional elliptic Calabi-Yau varieties with a section: Introduction

-Intuitively, $f$ has maximal variation if the image of the rational map from the base of the fibration to the moduli space of the fibres $(F,\Delta_F)$ has maximal dimension.
-In particular, the moduli part in the canonical bundle formula is a big divisor.
-See \S \ref{lc.trivial,fibrations} for more details.
+The variation of $f$ is said to be maximal if there is a non-empty open set of $Z$ over which the isomorphism equivalence classes of pairs given by a fiber $F$ and the restriction of $\Delta$ to $F$ are finite.
+Intuitively, $f$ has maximal variation if the image of the rational map from the base of the fibration to the moduli space of the fibres $(F,\Delta|_F)$ has maximal dimension.
+In particular, the moduli part in the canonical bundle formula is a big divisor, see \S~\ref{lc.trivial.fibrations} for more details, in particular Remark~\ref{rmk.max.var}.

 Let us conclude with a remark.
-In all statements of this Introduction, the assumption on the existence of a finite set in which the coefficients for the divisor $\Delta$ may vary could be weakened to the existence of a set of coefficients satisfying the descending chain condition, see \S \ref{prelim.sec} for the definition.
-This is a now standard reduction in view of the fundamental results of \cite{HMX14}.
+In all statements of this Introduction, the assumption on the existence of a finite set in which the coefficients for the divisor $\Delta$ may vary can be weakened to the existence of a set of coefficients satisfying the descending chain condition, see \S~\ref{prelim.sec} for the definition.
+This is a now standard reduction in view of the fundamental results of~\cite{HMX14}.
 In particular, all the results of this paper work in this more general setting and their proofs will be carried out accordingly.